 Beyond The Bag Initiative

 Breast cancer is not just one day a year.
 In 2016, Nor-Cal Think Pink launched the Beyond the Bag Initiative to educate women in the North State of the importance of early detection throughout the entire year.
 Nor-Cal Think Pink hosts breast cancer education booths at community events, and teaches breast health workshops.
 The annual Pretty In Pink Prom fundraiser event was created to raise monies solely for this new program.
 In 2018, Beyond the Bag hosted its first No-Cost Mobile Mammography Event in Fall River Mills, CA with plans to bring this service to all the remote areas of the North State through grants and sponsorships.

 Early Detection of Breast Cancer Saves Lives

-Established in 1997, Nor-Cal Think Pink is a community effort to promote breast cancer awareness.
-Early detection is the best defense against breast cancer – when caught and treated early, breast cancer has a 98% cure rate.
-It is our hope that through advocacy and outreach education with our surrounding Northern California communities (Shasta, Siskiyou, Modoc, Tehama, and Trinity), women will recognize the importance of annual mammograms, monthly breast self exams, and other early detection tools.
+Established in 1996, Nor-Cal Think Pink is a community effort to promote breast cancer awareness.
+Early detection is the best defense against breast cancer.
+When caught and treated early, breast cancer has a 98% cure rate.
+Breast cancer can strike anytime: young and old, family history or no family history, healthy and unhealthy women.
+Breast cancer does not discriminate.
+It is our hope that through advocacy and outreach education with our surrounding Northern California communities (Shasta, Siskiyou, Modoc, Plumas, Tehama, and Trinity Counties), women will recognize the importance of annual mammograms, monthly self breast exams, and other early detection tools.
 We invite you to join us in our mission by supporting Think Pink and helping to spread the word about the importance of early detection.